-The consolidated financial statements of Grupo Simec, S.A.B. de C.V. and its Subsidiaries for the periods presented have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).
-IFRS also includes all current International Accounting Standards (IAS), in force, as well as all related interpretations issued by the IFRS Interpretations Committee (IFRIC), including those issued previously by the Standing Interpretations Committee.
-The company applied the effective IFRS as of December 31, 2023.
+The Company's financial statements for the periods presented have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).
+IFRS also include all current International Accounting Standards (IAS), as well as all related interpretations issued by the IFRS Interpretations Committee, including those previously issued by the Standing Interpretations Committee.
+The Company applied IFRS in effect as of December 31, 2024.